-We are committed to equipping offenders in our care with the services, support, and resources necessary to return to the community as productive, contributing members of society.
-To that end, we provide a wide range of evidence-based reentry programs and activities at our facilities.
-At most of the facilities we manage, offenders have the opportunity to enhance their basic education from literacy through the acquisition of the high school equivalency diploma endorsed by the respective state and, in some cases, postsecondary educational achievements and opportunities to participate in college correspondence classes.
-In a number of our facilities we offer an adult education curriculum recognized by a number of nations to which these offenders may return, including curriculum offered in conjunction with the Mexican government.
-We also provide the Adult Education in Spanish program for our offenders with such a distinct need in education.
+To that end, we provide a wide range of evidence-based reentry programs and activities in our facilities.
+At most of the facilities we manage, offenders have the opportunity to enhance their basic education from literacy through earning a high school equivalency diploma endorsed by their respective state.
+In some cases, we also provide opportunities for postsecondary educational achievements and chances to participate in college correspondence classes.
+A number of our facilities that house non-citizens offer adult education curricula recognized by several nations to which these offenders may return, including a curriculum offered in conjunction with the Mexican government.
+We also provide the Adult Education in Spanish program for offenders with that specific language need.

-We recently invested in the equipment necessary for the offenders who are close to taking their high school equivalency exam (either the GED or the HiSET) to use the GED/HiSET Academy software program.
-GED/HiSET Academy is an offline software program that provides over 200 hours of individualized lessons up to the 12th grade.
-The GED/HiSET Academy incorporates best teaching practices and provides an atmosphere to engage and motivate students to learn everything they need to know to pass the GED/HiSET exam.
-During 2016, the number of offenders in facilities we manage who passed high school equivalency exams increased by 56% from 2015.
+For the offenders who are close to taking their high school equivalency exam (either the GED or the HiSET), we have invested in the equipment needed to use the GED/HiSET Academy software program, which is an offline software program providing over 200 hours of individualized lessons up to the 12th grade.
+The GED/HiSET Academy incorporates teaching best practices and provides an atmosphere to engage and motivate students to learn everything they need to know to pass the GED/HiSET exam.
+As an example of the impact we are having, during 2017, the number of offenders in our facilities who passed high school equivalency exams totaled 1,684, an increase of 3% from 2016.
+In 2017, our Crowley County Correctional Facility and Coffee Correctional Facility led the state systems in Colorado and Georgia, respectively, in GED completions.
+According to research from the independent RAND Corporation, "Evaluating the Effectiveness of Correctional Education" published in 2013, inmates who obtain GEDs while in prison are 30% less likely to return to prison.

-In addition, we offer a broad spectrum of vocational/technical education opportunities to equip individuals with marketable job skills.
+In addition, we offer a broad spectrum of career/technical education opportunities to help individuals learn marketable job skills.
 Our trade programs are certified by the National Center for Construction Education and Research, or NCCER.
 NCCER establishes the curriculum and certification for over 4,000 construction and trade organizations.
 Graduates of these programs enter the job market with certified skills that significantly enhance employability.
-During 2016, the number of offenders in facilities we manage who earned vocational certificates increased by 26% compared to 2015.
-Near the end of 2016, in coordination with the Georgia Department of Corrections, we developed programs at two facilities in Georgia to offer courses in welding and diesel truck maintenance, enabling students to earn trade certificates from nearby colleges.
+During 2017, 4,483 offenders in facilities we manage earned career and technical education certificates.
+We are proud of the educational programs we offer and intend to maintain and develop such programs.
+For example, near the end of 2016, in coordination with the Georgia Department of Corrections, we developed programs at two facilities in the state to offer courses in welding and diesel truck maintenance, enabling students to earn trade certificates from nearby community colleges.
+In 2017, 93 students graduated from these programs.

-For those with assessed substance use disorder needs, we offer evidence-based treatment programs such as the Residential Drug Abuse Program, or RDAP, with proven clinical outcomes.
+For those with assessed substance use disorders, we offer cognitive evidence-based treatment programs with proven clinical outcomes, such as the Residential Drug Abuse Program.
 We offer both Residential Therapeutic Community models and intensive outpatient programs.
-We also offer drug and alcohol use education/DWI programs in some of our locations.
-Our goal in providing RDAP is to stimulate internal motivation for change and progress through the stages of change so that lasting personality alterations can occur.
-Our drug and alcohol education programs help participants understand their relationships with drugs and the links between drug use and crime, as well as assisting them to make better choices and decisions that can lead to healthier relationships in their lives.
-Our Victim
+We also offer drug and alcohol use education/DWI programs at some of our locations.
+Our goal in providing substance use treatment is to stimulate internal motivation for change and progress through the stages of change so that lasting behavioral alterations can occur.
+Our drug and alcohol education programs help participants understand their relationships with drugs and the links between drug use and crime, as well as assisting them in making better choices that can lead to healthier relationships in their lives.
+In 2017, 1,839 offenders completed substance use disorder programming.